macoyoptions/my-github-task-1/README.md

-# my-github-task-1
+# team github-task-5
-this is my first repository configuring it to get notifications on slack
+this is my first repository configuring to get notifications on slack